Grrrben/gocoin/README.md

 [GET] `http://localhost:8000/resolve`

 Resolve conflicts in the chain.
-The client checks the list of other nodes in the network and replaces it's blockchain if a larger one is found.
+The node checks the list of other nodes in the network and replaces it's blockchain if a larger one is found.
 Responses with true if the chain is replaced, otherwise false.

 ### Network

-[GET] `http://localhost:8000/client` Get a list of clients
+[GET] `http://localhost:8000/node` Get a list of nodes

-The response exists of a `length`, representing the total number oof clients, and a `list` of all clients.
+The response exists of a `length`, representing the total number oof nodes, and a `list` of all nodes.

 ```
 {